More Big Changes From Google: A Complete Advertising Product Rebrand Is Happening This Month

-Google is rebranding & reorganizing their lineup of advertising solutions to better align with their current capabilities and their vision of the future for their products, as well as the future of digital advertising.
+Google is rebranding & reorganizing its lineup of advertising solutions to better align with its current capabilities and its vision of the future for its products, as well as the future of digital advertising.
 The most notable of these changes are also the most immediately apparent: the retirement of the AdWords and DoubleClick brands.
 Major changes to the search giant’s entire digital advertising platform may come as a surprise, but really shouldn’t, in what has proven to be a banner year for search changes.

 Why is this rebrand happening?

 With this rebrand, Google is simplifying its product portfolio.
 As Google has acquired its advertising solutions and developed them over the past two decades, they have become numerous and complex.
 This has made it unnecessarily difficult for advertisers to find the right Google advertising solution for them.

 Google intends to make product selection more user-friendly by branding its solutions under three names to make starting with a product (the right product) and achieving better results, easier.

 As previously mentioned, Google’s advertising solutions will be consolidated into three brands.
 Google AdWords will now be Google Ads, DoubleClick and Google Analytics 360 Suite will be merged and renamed Google Marketing Platform, and DoubleClick for Publishers and DoubleClick Ad Exchange are combined and called

 It’s important to mention that the overall functions and capabilities of the products aren’t changing much.
 According to Google SVP of Ads Sridhar Ramaswamy, the changes are “indicative of where we have been directing products over the last few years”.
 Ramaswamy also said, “Consumer expectations from mobile are on the rise, and opportunity for advertisers is on the rise as well.”

 OK, so what will each new brand do differently?